fgriberi/cpp-waf-environment/README.md

     * *--notests*             exec no unit tests
     * *--alltests*            exec all unit tests
     * *--testcmd=TESTCMD*     run the unit tests using the test-cmd string example "--test-cmd="valgrind --error-exitcode=1 %s" to run under valgrind
+    * *--tests*         explicit run all tests cases
+    * *--enable-gcov*       enable code coverage analysis.
+    * *--lcov-report*         Generates a code coverage report (use this option at build time, not in configure)

 Too see all commands and options run:  **waf -h**